Sales strategies examples: 15+ field-proven tactics that work right away

 Here's how to apply this strategy: Define your minimum.
 If you're making cold calls, say, "I'll call 200 companies this week before I evaluate the strategy."
 Not 20, not 50.
 Keep a precise record of your numbers: calls, contacts, qualified leads, appointments.
 Only after 500-1000 calls do you know whether your approach is working.

-The situation: A freight broker (transportation broker) from the USA described his most successful method of finding customers on Reddit: “I drive directly to the manufacturers and knock on their doors.”
-While everyone else is trying to get by by email and telephone, he stands in person in front of the office.
+The situation: A freight broker (transportation broker) from the USA described his most successful method of finding customers on Reddit: "I drive directly to the manufacturers and knock on their doors."
+While everyone else is trying to get through by email and telephone, he stands in person in front of the office.

 The situation: James Thomas, Head of Outbound Sales at a software company, observes the biggest problem new sellers have: "Phone fear.
 Many new sales reps have a natural resistance to cold calling."

-Sales strategies examples of warm leads
+Sales strategies examples for warm leads

 Example 4: The feedback trap; How Wax & Wick made 5,000 dollars in one day

-The situation: The founders of Wax & Wick, a soy candle startup from Chicago, originally wanted to make candles just for men.
-Instead of selling directly, they went to RedditMalelivingspace subreddit and wrote a short post about their idea, including a request for feedback.
+The situation: The founders of Wax & Wick, a soy candle start-up from Chicago, originally wanted to make candles just for men.
+Instead of selling directly, they went to the Reddit Malelivingspace subreddit and wrote a short post about their idea, including a request for feedback.

 The exact procedure: They introduced themselves, explained their vision of "real" scents instead of artificial ones, and asked the community for their opinions.
 No sales pitch, no product presentation.
 Just: "We have this idea, what do you think about it?"

 Here's how to apply this strategy: Identify online communities where your target customers spend time.
-Ask a real question about your product or service: “I'm thinking of solving [Problem X] for companies like yours.
-How are you currently dealing with this?”
-Important: The question must be genuine.
+Ask a real question about your product or service: "I'm thinking of solving [Problem X] for companies like yours.
+How are you currently dealing with this?"
+Important: the question must be genuine.
 You really need to be willing to adjust your offer based on the answers.

 Example 5: Open house as a lead magnet; the systematic approach of a US real estate agent